-To achieve a similar look to Nike's official photos, we recommend the following method of lacing your Jordan 1 Highs.
-The technique also works for some of the best Jordan 1 Lows and Mids, you'd simply finish the process a little earlier than you would with a pair of high-tops.
+To achieve the signature look of Nike's official photos, follow this method to lace your Jordan 1 Highs.
+This technique also works for Jordan 1 Lows and Mids; simply stop earlier with those styles.

-Step 1: Begin by threading the two ends of your shoelace underneath the initial eyelets of your shoe.
+Step 1: Begin by threading both ends of your shoelace underneath the first pair of eyelets from the inside out.

-Step 3: Start weaving the two ends in a crisscross pattern, threading them from the inside to the outside.
-Make sure the tips (aglets) go over the upper part and pass through each eyelet with each crossing.
+Step 2: Cross the lace ends and thread them through the next set of eyelets from the inside out, creating a crisscross pattern.
+Ensure the tips (aglets) go over the upper part and pass through each eyelet smoothly.

-Step 5: Continue this sequence until you arrive at approximately the sixth eyelet for most Jordan 1 Highs.
-At this point, you can either pass the laces under the tongue tabs or leave them loose over the top.
+Step 4: When you reach the sixth eyelet (for Jordan 1 High), decide whether to thread the laces under the tongue tabs for a secure fit or leave them loose over the top for a relaxed look.

 What type of shoelaces should you use?